wgimson/TicketWin/README.md

 <code>npm install</code>

-If you have nodemon installed you can now run...

-<code>npm start</code>

-Otherwise run...

-<code>node server</code>

-...in the root directory of the app.
+To run the application type...

+<code>gulp serve-dev</code>

 The application should now be running.
 You can now submit queries against the API using postman, fiddler, etc.

 There is a json file called <code>seeds.json</code> in the <code>/app/data</code> directory which you can insert into your Mongo instance after creating an Events Collection in the ticketWin_DB (the database process will be improved and automated going forward, hopefully...)

+To run error and style checking against the code run...

+<code>gulp vet</code>

 For testing run...